-Recreational opportunities on the Mercer Middle School site currently include an outdoor courtyard and indoor gymnasium.
+Recreational opportunities on the Mercer Middle School site currently include an indoor gymnasium.
 The school uses the City-owned Jefferson Playfield adjacent to the project site for many of its outdoor athletic needs.

 Parks and recreational opportunities in the vicinity of the Mercer Middle School include the following: